tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Home screen widgets usually get updated every 30 minutes by the system.
 However, to take into account some manufacturer and/or rom limitations, the sync adapter also updates the widgets.

-Should you encounter issues with the widgets not updating, please see the question below ("weather forecasts do not get updated") for a detailed list of things you can check.
+Should you encounter issues with the widgets not updating, please see the question above ("The weather forecasts do not get updated - what can I do?") for a detailed list of things you can check.

 If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
 See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.